FormidableLabs/react-swipeable/README.md

 `onSwipingUp`, `onSwipingRight`, `onSwipingDown`, `onSwipingLeft` calls back with the event as well as the absolute delta of where the swipe started and where it's currently at.

-`onSwiped` calls back with the event and the absolute of the X and Y.
+`onSwiped` calls back with the event and the X and Y delta.

+`onFlick` is called only if a flick is detected with the event and the X and Y delta.

 `delta` is the amount of px before we start firing events.
 The default value is 10.

+    onFlick: React.PropTypes.func,
     onSwiped: React.PropTypes.func,
     onSwipingUp: React.PropTypes.func,
     onSwipingRight: React.PropTypes.func,